The Long And Winding Road: A Guide to Querying

 Knowledge is power.
 The less you have, the more it is consolidated at the top.
 But you all are good writers: you study and research, and you are methodical.
 By choosing to educate yourself, you democratize that knowledge and you put it to work for you and other writers around you.

 Simeon's final thought: life in the query trenches

 I said I would finish with a small warning, so here it is...

 The Writing Community call it being in the 'querying trenches' for a reason.
 It can be brutal.
 It can also be exciting and joyous beyond all reason.
-I'll produce a separate blog (or perhaps a video) in the future on how to deal with rejection, but for now, I feel I should warn anyone signing up for active querying duty that your emotions, your patience, your sanity, your self-belief and your confidence will all probably take a kicking.
+I'll produce a separate blog in the future on how to deal with rejection, but for now, I feel I should warn anyone signing up for active querying duty that your emotions, your patience, your sanity, your self-belief and your confidence will all probably take a kicking.

 It's not all bad, though.
 You'll meet lots of writer friends going through the same thing, and the highs can be pretty damn amazing.

 I said before that querying is a numbers game, and it really is.
 I had to query fifty-six agents to get my 'yes'.
 Others have gone past one hundred to get there.
 My advice for surviving the trenches is to go in knowing when you'll get out.
 In other words:

 What is the number of agents you will query before you shelve the manuscript, climb out of the trenches and write something else?